aiven/aiven-docs/docs/products/caching/howto/manage-ssl-connectivity.md

 ### Default support

 Aiven for Caching uses SSL encrypted connections by default.
-This is shown by the use of `rediss://` (with double `s`) prefix in the `Service URI` on the [Aiven Console](https://console.aiven.io/).
+This is indicated by the `rediss://` (with double `s`) prefix in the
+`Service URI` on the [Aiven Console](https://console.aiven.io/).

 :::tip
 The `Service URI` is available on the [Aiven console](https://console.aiven.io/).
 :::

-Since **Redis 6**, the `redis-cli` tool itself supports SSL connections;
-therefore, you can connect directly to your service using:
+Since **Redis 6**, the `redis-cli` tool supports SSL connections.
+You can connect directly to your service using:

 ```bash
 redis-cli -u rediss://username:password@host:port